creativecodecollective/creativecodecollective.github.io/lab/index.md

 This course is a workshop in exploratory programming, run as an open-format collaboratory.
 Its self-directed learning model requires motivated student engagement and rewards artistic risk-taking.
 As lab leader I provide technical and theoretical resources to facilitate your projects, and as a group we agree to cultivate a supportive environment for creating.
 Together we bring our individual skill sets and abilities; our interest to learn from each other and together; and our open minds, mutual respect, and sense of possibility.
 Practically, this means you come each day ready to discuss the topic and to support each other's co-learning, ideating, and troubleshooting; and you'll have time to develop your code-based projects with support from the collaboratory.
 Because of the lab nature of this course, we will decide as a group how to work through the readings and where to take them next, thus this schedule and reading list are subject to change depending on your projects and interests.

 Weekly sessions will be divided into "Studio" days, during which we code together and troubleshoot our work, and "Salon" days, during which we discuss something we've read and reflect on the practices we're undertaking.
 Each will have a text or tutorial attached that pertains to the broader theme.
 Still the work will be self-directed toward each student's particular project, explorations, and goals.
 Through collaboration, co-learning, co-teaching, We discover how much we already know and how much we can build on that together.

+### Apply

+Undergraduates at USC and Claremont Colleges are elligible to apply and will receive a $1500 stipend for completing the course requirements.
+See [USC Humanities in a Digital World Summer Tutorials](https://dornsife.usc.edu/digitalhumanities/summer-tutorials2021/){:target="_blank"} for more information on the course and how to apply.
+Please send a CV/resume and a letter expressing your interest in the course to [hidw@dornsife.usc.edu](mailto:hidw@dornsife.usc.edu) by Monday, May 1, 2022.

 </main>